5 Misconceptions About High Blood Pressure

 Medication.
 Your doctor is likely to prescribe medication to control your high blood pressure.
 It's common to take more than one drug to treat high blood pressure.
 Your doctor may ask you to switch drugs or change the dosage until you find a combination that works best to control high blood pressure with the fewest side effects for you.
 Medications used to treat high blood pressure include:

-Beta-blockers to prevent your body from making the hormone adrenaline.
-Adrenaline is a stress hormone.
-It makes your heart beat harder and faster.
+Beta-blockers to prevent your body from making the hormone adrenaline; adrenaline is a stress hormone that makes your heart beat harder and faster.
 It also makes your blood vessels tighten.
 All of this makes blood pressure higher.

 Fifth Misconception About High Blood Pressure: Treatment Doesn't Work